Dad (TV series): Episodes

+Series overview

 Series 1 (1997)

 The theme tune for the first series was the 1965 hit "Tijuana Taxi" performed by Herb Alpert & the Tijuana Brass.
 The first episode was shot as part of a handful of pilots for various shows, and was then one of the few chosen to be made into a full series.
 Alan's house in series one differs to that in series two; the director wanted a bigger set for the kitchen, to fit more cameras in, hence the house move.

 Series 2 (1999)

 For the second series the theme song was 'Go Daddy-O' by Californian swing revival band Big Bad Voodoo Daddy.

 Series Two also comprised six episodes and was first aired from 11 January to 15 February 1999, but this time on Mondays at 8.30 pm.
 The episodes were entitled (in order of their airing):

 Christmas Special (1999)

 The final episode was a Christmas special that aired on 21 December 1999, this time a Tuesday, at 8.30 pm.
 It broke with the tradition of punning on 'Dad' for the title, and was named 'Nemesis', although Andrew Marshall later revealed that the original title "Feliz Navidad" was nixed by the BBC, feeling it too obscure.